 The 3 basic pylons of web development

-So in order to get used with this mysterious creature you should check out these links:
+So in order to get used to this mysterious creature you should check out these links:

 Nothing special!
 Easy peasy!